ritish-behera/VSD-PhysicalDesign/README.md

 Once the run is completed, all the reports and results are stored in the "openlane/designs/picorv32a/runs" directory.

-Move to the "results/floorplan" directory to get the def (Design Exchange Format) file named "picorv32a.design.def" which provides guidelines for the distribution of power and ground connections implemented on the floorplan The def file basically translates the logical designs into physically manufacturable layouts.
+Move to the "results/floorplan" directory to get the def (Design Exchange Format) file named "picorv32a.design.def" which provides guidelines for the distribution of power and ground connections implemented on the floorplan.
+The def file basically translates the logical designs into physically manufacturable layouts.
 In further steps we will see how to view this floorplan through "Magic" tool using the def file.

 [Figure of picorv32a.design.def file]

+Here the UNITS DISTANCE MICRON 1000 represents that 1 micron is equal to 1000 data base points.

+And the dimesion of the core is given as follows ( 0 0 ) ( 660685 671405 ) where the first coordinate represents the bottom left corner of die and second coordinate represents top right corner of the die.

+Hence, the dimension of the core in micron units can be calculated from the above values as -
+1. Height = ( 671405 - 0 )/1000 = 671.405 microns
+2. Width = ( 660685 - 0 )/1000 = 660.685 microns

 To get the data of core utilization and aspect ratio of the cells, open the "config.tcl" file located in the runs directory.
 Additionally this file gives more informationtion such as core margin, IO hmetal, IO vmetal, target density, endcap cell etc.

 [Figure of config.tcl file]

-Also check the "logs" file to get all the informations regarding the floorplan run.
+Also check the "logs/floorplan" directory to get all the informations regarding the floorplan run.
 We can also compare the switch precedance that we earlier discussed through this directory as it stores the data of IO metal layers, vmetal and hmetal data of the specific run.
+You can verify the number of metal layers from the "ioPlacer.log" file after the run with the "config.tcl" before the run.

-[Figure of log file with vmetal, hmetal value]
+[Figure of log file with vmetal, hmetal value,ioplacer.log]

 Once all the data are verified now move to view the actual layout of the floorplan in the "Magic" tool window.